ecmwf/polytope/docs/Service/Features/trajectory.md

 Another required field that is within the `feature` dictionary is `inflation`.
 This refers to the inflation of the shape swept around the trajectory along which points will be included.

 `inflation` can be either a single value or a list of values.
-If a single value this will be the inflation along each `axes`.
-If a list of a values, each value will correspond to the inflation of the corresponding `axes` axis.
+If it is a single value, this will be the inflation along each of the `axes`.
+If it is a list of a values, each value will correspond to the inflation of the corresponding `axes` axis.

 By default the shape swept around the trajectory is `round` but this can be overridden using the `inflate` keyword below.

 ## Optional Fields

 `axes` refers to the axes on which to generate the trajectory.
-As stated above the minimum default `axes` contains `latitude`, `longitude` meaning if `axes` is not included these values must be provided per point.
+As stated above, the minimum default `axes` contains `latitude`, `longitude` meaning if `axes` is not included these values must be provided per point.

 However `axes` can also be provided by the user and with more values: